Energy-Efficient UAV-assisted LoRa Gateways: A Multi-Agent Optimization Approach: Proposed Solution

 In addition, our agent's policy update uses a clipped objective function that compares the probability ratio between new policy $\pi_u$ and old policy $\pi_u^{old}$, restricting it to $[1-\epsilon, 1+\epsilon]$ to prevent destabilizing updates.
 Moreover, the advantage function $\hat{A}_u[t]$ guides improvement by measuring action quality relative to expected performance, promoting actions that increase system EE and communication reliability while managing power consumption.
 The critic minimizes the error between its predictions $V_\theta(\mathbf{s}[t])$ and empirical returns $V^{target}[t]$, with advantages computed using GAE to balance estimation bias and variance.
 Entropy regularization encourages exploration during training.

 During execution, each UAV operates independently using only its policy $\pi_u(\cdot | o_u[t])$ and local observation $o_u[t]$, without inter-UAV communication or global state access.
 This decentralized approach eliminates coordination overhead and enables rapid response to local conditions while maximizing the shared team objective $J(\boldsymbol{\pi})$.
+Details on the MAPPO algorithm and its computational complexity are discussed in \cite{li2024collaborative}.